 Lactic acid is an exfoliating acid that belongs to the family of alpha-hydroxy acids (AHAs).

-This ingredient is derived from sour milk or sugar-rich foods, and it’s a water-soluble substance that possesses larger molecules, making it slightly different than other AHAs, such as glycolic acid.
+This ingredient is derived from sour milk or sugar-rich foods, and it’s a water-soluble component with a large molecular weight, making it slightly different than other AHAs, such as glycolic acid.

 Lactic acid is milder than other AHAs, and it can also be used alongside other actives as it is usually very well tolerated by all skin types.